15 Best Live Streaming Encoder Software + Hardware Solutions

 • Can get a bit complicated

-• Access to some basic features require a hardware upgrade
+• Access to some basic features requires a hardware upgrade

 • Expensive upgrades